-Google's Voice Search app on an Android phone allows users with the latest operating system to do everything from listening to music to sending a note to themselves.
+Google's Voice Search app on an Android phone allows users to do everything from listening to music to sending a note to themselves.

 I downloaded Google's Voice Search App onto a Droid X smart phone on Verizon's network.
 Then, I tested out the new "voice actions" commands (this requires Android 2.2) while walking the streets of Washington, D.C., during rush hour.

 The voice actions allow you to do everything from listening to music to sending a note to yourself (akin to the shopping list feature described above).
 You simply press and hold the phone's search button (you can also click on the microphone icon on the screen) to call up the "speak now" command.

 So, how were the results?
 It was spot on most of the time.
 But accuracy largely depends on how clearly you speak, whether there's a foreign word or name involved and if you hesitate too much (think, before speaking).

 One of my favorite features is the ability to call businesses or restaurants by simply saying the name of the establishment and the city, such as "call the Metropolitan Opera in New York City."
 The phone leaps into action as if you have a personal concierge at your service.

 The same goes for navigation: The command "navigate to the Washington Monument" provides turn-by-turn directions for driving or walking using Google Maps.